genericProgramming/autoCaster/ReadMe.md

 ## Installation
 1. Run `npm install`
 2. Modify the mdna source as outlined in the linked mdns source articles
+3. Use the autoCast.service file to set this up as a long running process

 ## Configuration
 ```javascript